epsilon537/boxlambda/_drafts/picorv32-dma-controller.markdown

 *Waveform of PicoRV wordcopy from port 0 to port 1.*

-With two very responsive Wishbone slaves, it still takes 35 clock cycles to copy one word.
-That is slow.
-With loop unrolling this can be improved to 20 clock cycles to copy one word.
-Better, but nothing to brag about.
+Using two fast Wishbone slaves, it takes 35 clock cycles to copy one word.
+Note that the actual word read and word write transactions only take 6 cycles.
+The rest, 29 cycles, is overhead.
+Bus utilization is at 17%.
+That's not good.

-For BoxLambda's purposes, I'd be happy if the DMA controller could keep up with blitting a video frame buffer of 320x240x8bpp at a 25Hz frame rate.
-That boils down to:
+With some loop unrolling in the assembly microcode, I can get to 20 clock cycles to copy one word, or 30% bus utilization.
+Better, but still nothing to brag about.

-(320 x 240) pixels x 8 bits/pixel x 25 frame/s = 15.36 Mbps.
+If I double the PicoRV's clock speed, the amount of overhead would be cut in half and I would be able to achieve 46% bus utilization (6 clock cycles utilization, 7 clock cycles overhead).

-If we assume 60 clock cycles to copy a word, accounting for a slower slave port and some software overhead, we get:
+Another option would be to add some logic to allow the PicoRV to kick off a short burst of read or write transactions, e.g. 4 words at a time.
+In that case, I would get 4x6 clock cycles utilization and 7 clock cycles overhead.
+That's 77% bus utilization.
+I can live with that.

-(32 bits / 60 clock cycles) x 50MHz = 26.55 Mbps.
+For slower slaves, bus utilization will increase further, because the slave response time starts to dominate.
+E.g. if it takes 10 clock cycles for a wishbone read or write transaction, we get 4x20 clock cycles utilization and 7 clock cycles overhead (assuming previous optimizations are implemented), or 92% bus utilization.
+Actual throughput would go down, however, because the slave is slow.

-That's borderline OK, I would say.
-I'm glad I'm just building a retro-style computer.
-Using a simple processor as a DMA engine has its drawbacks.
-To get real performance, the DMA core needs to support block transfers, transactions on multiple ports simultaneously, and it probably should not be using a processor as its FSM.
+In the case of external memory, the slave is not slow, but latency is high.
+The best way to improve throughput for such slaves is through block transfers with multiple outstanding reads or writes.
+This requires additional logic on the bus master side, the bus slave side, and the bus fabric in between.
+I'm keeping this on my wishlist, as a stretch goal.

 Praxos
 ------